crypt0b0y/BLUETOOTH-DOS-ATTACK-SCRIPT/README.md

 <p>The script works only with Linux systems.</p>
 <p>You must have "l2ping" util on your linux machine (it installed as default on Kali Linux).</p>

+## It tested on
+checkbox:checked Kali Linux as attacker, and Xiaomi Portable Bluetooth Speaker as target

 ## Using
 <p>First of all, you must scan network for Bluetooth devises.
 For example, you can use "hcitool".</p>